 Another likely reason Thurgood Marshall is featured- he was a Democrat.

-Thomas’ omission is even more appalling when one considers that various rappers including the late Eazy-E, a former drug dealer who died of AIDS; the late felon Tupac Shakur (killed in a drive-by shooting in Las Vegas, Nevada), and accused child molester Afrika Bambaataa are featured.
+Thomas’ omission is even more appalling when one considers that various rappers, including the late Eazy-E, a former drug dealer who died of AIDS; the late felon Tupac Shakur (killed in a drive-by shooting in Las Vegas, Nevada), and accused child molester Afrika Bambaataa are featured.

 The excuse given by Linda St. Thomas isn’t fooling anyone.
 The gallery’s decision to intentionally exclude Clarence Thomas from its archives was entirely political.
 Clarence Thomas is a black conservative, and the Left despises freethinking blacks who reject the hopeless narrative that black life is controlled and determined by white racism.

-Moreover, Leftists continue to loathe Clarence Thomas because he courageously and successfully endured the reprehensible attempt to unfairly disparage his character.
+Moreover, Leftists continue to loathe Clarence Thomas because he courageously and successfully endured the reprehensible attempt to disparage his character unfairly.
 During his confirmation hearing, Thomas directly condemned the despicable actions allowed by the Senate committee, calling it a “circus,” a “national disgrace” (which it was), and a “high tech lynching” of “uppity blacks” who reject the monolithic, socio-political groupthink embraced by- and to the detriment of- far too many black Americans.

 In addition, Thomas’ exclusion from the National Museum of African American History and Culture is principally a disservice to black children.
-Not only does it disregard a meaningful triumph in black history, it robs black children of an educational opportunity to experience an alternative worldview- the absence of which reinforces the hopelessness and defeatism that accompanies the belief in the omnipotence of racism.
+Not only does it disregard a meaningful triumph in black history, but it also robs black children of an educational opportunity to experience an alternative worldview- the absence of which reinforces the hopelessness and defeatism that accompanies the belief in the omnipotence of racism.

 With black cultural dysfunction being ubiquitous, black children deserve to know that they don’t have to be defined by the circumstances of their birth, but by their accomplishments, despite the circumstances.
 Clarence Thomas overcame poverty and racial discrimination.
-He took education seriously and through hard work and perseverance earned a place on the Supreme Court, a position he’s held for 25 years.
+He took education seriously and, through hard work and perseverance, earned a place on the Supreme Court, a position he’s held for 25 years.

 Shame on the National Museum of African-American History and Culture for its inexcusable decision to ignore Clarence Thomas.
 More black children need to know who Clarence Thomas is for the right reasons, not ignored for ideological ones.